ntwb/bbp-changelog/readme.md

-## BuddyPress Changelog Generator
+## bbPress Changelog Generator

-Takes all relevant commits from BuddyPress Trac and renders it to a format suitable for a changelog post on the BuddyPress codex.
+Takes all relevant commits from bbPress Trac and renders it to a format suitable for a changelog post on the bbPress codex.

 ### How to use